getporter/porter/docs/content/project/version-strategy/index.md

 Porter's version numbers adhere [semver v2], of `MAJOR.MINOR.PATCH-PRERELEASE.PRERELEASE_NUMBER`.
 The version tracks changes to Porter's configuration files, commands, data format, or behavior.
-Porter's library is not yet stable and changes to the underlying Porter code, including breaking changes to downstream consumers, is not encoding in Porter's version number.
+Porter's library is not yet stable and changes to the underlying Porter code, including breaking changes to downstream consumers, is not encoded in Porter's version number.

 * **MAJOR** - Indicates a breaking change.
 Until we reach v1, there isn't any indication in the version number to indicate breaking changes.
 * **MINOR** - Indicates a new feature.
 Until we reach v1, breaking changes can be included in a minor release.